I recently finished a nine-month term serving as a missionary kid teacher in Burundi, a small country in Central Africa.

 As excited as I was to go back to family and friends in the land of Krispy Kreme and Chick-fil-A, I could feel my heart breaking as I prepared to leave.

-Before going to Burundi, I had never travelled outside of North America.
+Before going to Burundi, I had never traveled outside of North America.
 But that didn’t stop me from deciding to go for nine months!
-I do not speak French or Kirundi (the local language), I had never met anyone on the team, and I was coming all by myself to teach the missionary kids.
+I do not speak French or Kirundi (the local language), I had never met anyone on the team, but I was coming all by myself to teach the missionary kids.

 I also had no teaching experience.
 Basically, I had no idea what I was doing!

 A few years before this, I was diagnosed with generalized anxiety disorder.
 And about a month before leaving for Burundi, my anxiety kicked into high gear.